I believe that the evangelical position on the fundamental doctrines of the faith is the only valid expression of

 I believe that the church has one commission: to go into all the world and preach the gospel, baptizing those who believe in the name of Jesus, and teaching them to obey all that Christ has commanded.

 I further believe that the church has no commission to clean up the world or fix it’s problems, that her commission, on the contrary, is to call men out of the world and leave the world in its defilement, that it is a delusion to believe that the world’s problems can be fixed prior to the devil being bound at the second coming of the Lord, that it is a waste of the Lord’s resources (time, money, and heart) for believers to embrace the social-gospel (a commission to clean or fix the world), and that the only valid place for social efforts is supplemental to the gospel.

 I believe that the church has an obligation to be separated from the world and from apostasy.

 I believe that Christians should keep themselves from the defilements and entanglements of the world, and from apostasy in the church, i.e. errors that undermine the authority of Scripture, the integrity of the gospel, the Jesus of the Bible, and the fundamental doctrines of the faith.

 I believe that the early chapters of Genesis are literal history.

-I believe that the creation account at the beginning of the Bible is to be understood as six literal days, that rejecting the early chapters as actual history undermines the authority of Scripture, that rejecting the creation account as literal history undermines the historicity of the fall of man which in turn undermines the gospel, and that Big Bang cosmology is intrinsically and irreconcilably contrary to the biblical account of creation.
+I believe that the creation account at the beginning of the Bible is to be understood as six literal days, that rejecting the early chapters as actual history undermines the authority of Scripture, that rejecting the creation account as literal history undermines the historicity of the fall of man which in turn undermines the gospel, and that evolution and Big Bang cosmology, in every permutation, are intrinsically and irreconcilably contrary to the biblical account of creation.
 Let God be true and every man a liar.
 I further believe that the Genesis account of the fall, the curse, the flood, and the tower of Babel are actual history.